malcolm-kee/intro-to-web-dev/README.md

 ## Credits

 This material is inspired by the [Intro to Web Dev V2](https://btholt.github.io/intro-to-web-dev-v2/) workshop, presented by Brian Holt.
+I've trimmed and modified some contents to fit this 1-day workshop.